chipwhisp/chipwhisp/README.md

 Ho.

 Thats not me....
-Not me.
+Thats NOT me Lana.
-(I WILL KILL YOU LANA.)
+We should keep you locked up in the basement, Right guys?
+I mean your kinda coo-coo crazy yknow....

 I DONT CARRRRE!!!!!!!!